|Oracle® Database Release Notes

 For late-breaking updates and best practices about preupgrade, postupgrade, compatibility, and interoperability discussions, refer to Note 1462240.1 on My Oracle Support that links to the "Upgrade Companion" page.

-A list of unavailable features and products is available in Section 2, "Features Not Available or Restricted in This Release," in Oracle Database Readme.
+A list of unavailable features and products is available in section, "Features Not Available or Restricted in Oracle Database 12c," in Oracle Database Readme.

 Database Smart Flash Cache is supported on Oracle Solaris and Oracle Linux only.